Internal Communications Metrics: The Four Steps You Need to Follow

 Do your channels reach everyone?

 It sounds simple, but it’s always good to check whether everyone has access to your channels.
-With the rise in remote working, it’s become even more vital to ensure that staff working from home have the same opportunities to interact as others.
+With the shift to hybrid working patterns, ensuring that staff working remotely have the same opportunities to interact is even more vital.
 Communicating with employees shouldn’t be dependent on their location.
-Large organisations such as local authorities can often struggle to reach important off-site staff through traditional channels.
+You need to be able to reach everyone simultaneously, whether in the office, at home, or on the road.

 Do your channels facilitate two-way, group and enterprise-wide communication?

-Successful internal communications channels provide two-way interaction.
-It’s one of the key internal communication best practices.
-This is because, if you want your employees to engage with your messaging, you need to give them a means to do so.
+Successful internal communication channels provide two-way interaction.
+It’s one of the critical internal communication best practices.
+If you want your employees to fully engage with your messaging, you need to give them a means to do so.
 Sometimes, direct messaging isn’t enough.
 Effective channels provide a forum for interaction that might include:

 • News